 - Filament Compatibility: PLA, ABS, PETG, TPU

 Customer Reviews of the Ender 5 Plus

-There are a few listings on Amazon for the Ender 5 Plus, most of them having a rating of above 4.0/5.0.
+There are a few listings on Amazon for the Ender 5 Plus, most of them having a rating of above 4.0/5.0 at time of writing.
 Many of the lower ratings for this 3D printer were due to manufacture errors in the early days, but it seems they have now gotten their act together.

 One user who has plenty of experience in the 3D printing field, mentioned just how well-engineered and robust the Ender 5 Plus is.

 His wife works for an engineering firm who make use of 3D printers that are a lot more premium than the Ender 5 Plus, and they said just how impressed they were with his 3D print quality.